astooke/gtimer/docs/source/index.rst

     print "some_function time: ", t1 - t0
     print "another_method time: ", t2 - t1

 That grew cumbersome quickly!
 Function signatures are polluted, a mental model of timing relationships is now necessary, and adaptation to future code development will require time-consuming effort.
-All of these side-effects are eliminated with gtimer:
+All of these side-effects are eliminated with G-Timer:

 .. literalinclude:: examples/index.py

 .. literalinclude:: examples/index.txt

 Code clutter is dramatically reduced, timing relationships are portrayed naturally, and adaptation is made easy.
-The timing data structure is built dynamically as the code executes, so the user can program gtimer linearly and with minimal forethought.
-And gtimer spans files--simply import it to act with the same timer anywhere in a program.
-Standard profiling is a powerful measurement alternative, but in comparison, gtimer can streamline the interpretation of results, does not require a change in script call signature, and makes it easier to compare separate runs.
+The timing data structure is built dynamically as the code executes, so the user can program G-Timer linearly and with minimal forethought.
+And G-Timer spans files--simply import it to act with the same timer anywhere in a program.
+Standard profiling is a powerful measurement alternative, but in comparison, G-Timer can streamline the interpretation of results, does not require a change in script call signature, and makes it easier to compare separate runs.
 Beyond this first example, more advanced capabilities are demonstrated in this documentation.

 Contents: